Widlife is all around us and sometimes in unexpected places! Remember, all animals in Yellowstone are wild and can be dangerous to you.

 They are not picky eaters.
 They will eat fish, small birds, rodents, and even dead animals.

-Beavers are a keystone species, which means they play a pivot role in creating and maintaining a habitat.
+Beavers are a keystone species, which means they play a pivotal role in creating and maintaining a habitat.
 In this case, beavers dam and divert streams to create ponds and other flooded environments that willow and aspen trees prefer.
 This creates pond and wetland habitat that other species can use.

 They are crepuscular, meaning they are active in the morning and evening hours.